harish876/harish876/README.md

 # Hi there, I'm Harish! 👋

 Welcome to my GitHub profile!
-I’m a passionate software engineer with a strong focus on full-stack development, distributed systems, and innovative technology solutions.
+I use Neovim btw.
+I love databases, distributed systems and dev tools

 ## 🚀 What I Do